Assessing and fixing cladding – A start-to-finish guide for apartment and building owners

 This step is not required if full replacement of cladding is proposed.

 Step 11: Finance support

-Building owners can apply to enter into a low-cost finance scheme called a Cladding Rectification Agreement (CRA).
+Building owners can apply to enter into a Cladding Rectification Agreement (CRA).
 The proposal is a three-way arrangement between owners, lenders and the council.

 A CRA is voluntary.
 A charge will appear on the rates notice and the debt is secured by the property.
 If sold, the CRA moves onto the next owner to service.
 A CRA is for building work only.
 It does not include finance reports or project management fees.

 Step 12: Works undertaken

 A Building Order is issued by the Municipal Building Surveyor requiring building work to be undertaken.

 The owners will appoint a building surveyor who will issue a building permit.

 Depending on the circumstances, building owners may need to engage some or all of the following types of practitioners: